 Schedule Manager is currently being tested for a planned rollout company-wide.
 It will be used to plan and monitor the organization’s projects.
 Having uniform schedules in a single location with the ability to nest schedules from the various engineering disciplines into a master program schedule with common milestones should be a significant improvement over the current unconnected method.

-Additionally, Siemens PLM Software and AFCC executives have come together in management review board (MRB) meetings to assess the business objectives and understand how the Siemens PLM Software technology roadmap can be leveraged to bring value to the company.
+Additionally, Siemens Digital Industries Software and AFCC executives have come together in management review board (MRB) meetings to assess the business objectives and understand how the Siemens Digital Industries Software technology roadmap can be leveraged to bring value to the company.

-“Early on, this close cooperation between AFCC and Siemens PLM Software was a big factor in our ability to significantly streamline and enhance our processes,” says Moreno.
+“Early on, this close cooperation between AFCC and Siemens Digital Industries Software was a big factor in our ability to significantly streamline and enhance our processes,” says Moreno.